 - Takes up space, so might not work for smaller homes with less room to spare.

-- Much more expensive to install when compared to split system.
+- Much more expensive to install a ducted air conditioner when compared to a split system.

 - Not very flexible since, to cool one room, you will have to cool the entire house (unless you have it zoned, which is an additional expense).
 So, energy costs will be high.